curl/everything-curl/libcurl-easyhandle.md

 The fundamentals you need to learn with libcurl:

-First you create an "easy handle", which is your handle to a transfer, really.
+First you create an "easy handle", which is your handle to a transfer, really:

     CURL *easy_handle = curl_easy_init();